baoding-fenshuajiang/GoodERP_OCC/README.md

 # gooderp_fenshujiang
+Based on Odoo12.
-GoodERP，Simplify everything and multiply everything on demand，only for small mall-sized enterprise.
+GoodERP，Simplify everything and multiply everything on demand，only for small-sized enterprise.